hwclass/jquery.responcy/README.md

 ## jquery.responcy 1.0.2

-It is designed to be worked with Bootstrap.
-It does the same thing like interchange plugin for Foundation.
+It is designed to work like Foundation's "interchange" feature that responsibly changes the content of an element by the given sizes.

 ### usage (HTML)
 ```html